Knowledge Retention: How to Capture and Preserve Knowledge at Work

 2. Critical knowledge stays within the company

-When knowledge resides only with specific employees, its potential is limited to their immediate use.
+When knowledge resides only with specific employees, its potential is limited to their immediate use, which is why 31% of organizations identified mapping and prioritizing critical knowledge as their top strategic priority.
 A comprehensive retention approach transforms this fragile personal expertise into a shared organizational asset.

 Having Enterprise Intelligence in your company accelerates the onboarding of new team members and empowers better-informed decision-making across departments.
 Plus, it minimizes costly errors stemming from a lack of information and fuels innovation by drawing upon past successes and lessons learned.
 Essentially, making knowledge a communal resource fortifies the company’s capabilities and adaptability over time.